What Are The Four Stages Of Hospice

 Pre-Hospice Care

-When a person is eligible for hospice care, there are four stages of the process.
+When a person is eligible for hospice care and palliative care, there are four stages of the process.
 The first stage is pre-hospice care, which takes place before an individual enters a hospice facility or receives services in their home.

 Pre-hospice care focuses on providing support to the patient and family both medically and emotionally: